Routhinator/tekkest/README.md

 ### WARNING

-This gamepack is prealpha.
+This gamepack is pre-alpha.
 It is still missing key biomes and blocks.
-It is posted here for those that wish to test and assit with development.
+It is posted here for those that wish to test and assist with development.

 # Tekkest: A Minetest Subgame